Learning `Ukulele with Curt

-A Chord is three or more notes sounded simultaneously.
+A Chord is three or more notes sounded simultaneously - together or almost together.
 The minimum number of notes required for a chord are three.
 These three note chords are called triads.
 Two notes are usually referred to as an interval or dyad.
 Each note of a chord is called a chord tone.

 A chord is a chord, regardless of what instrument it is being played on or whether all the notes are played together, as single notes or even on the different instruments.

 The best way to get the chord tones of any chord are to take the scale degrees of a major scale.
 For a major triad the scale degrees are the 1st, 3rd and 5th scale degrees.
 For a minor triad flat the 3rd.

 An alternate approach to determining the chord tones of any chord.
 Bottom-line is, it's the notes that make the chord, not the shape.
 A C chord is C, E, G - NOT this or that shape.

 There is no way around it.
 A musician must be able to play in time.
 Playing in time is an important musical skill for ALL musicians.
 A metronome is an external time device for developing an accurate internal time.